Pediatric Arthritis and Other Rheumatic Diseases

 - Treatment is often done with a health care team.

-- Treatment options include medicines, heat and cold, massage, exercise, physical therapy, and surgery.
+- Treatment options include medicines, heat and cold, massage, exercise, physical therapy,

 Tips to help you get the most from a visit to your child’s health care provider: